CQCL/tierkreis/docs/source/worker/pytket_worker.md

 - `get_backend_info` retrieves the backend info given a configuration dict, might require authentication.
 - `compile_using_info` compiles a circuit with a default pass for a backend info that was previously acquired.
 - `ibmq_offline_pass` gets the offline pass for an IBMQ backend info object.
 Requires IBMQ authentication.
 - `quantinuum_offline_pass` gets the offline pass for an Quantinuum backend info object.
 Requires IBMQ authentication.
-Requires Qauntinuum Nexus authentication.
+Requires Quantinuum Nexus authentication.
 - `add_measure_all` adds final measurements to a circuit.
 - `append_pauli_measurement_impl` adds measurements according to a Pauli string to a circuit.
 - `optimise_phase_gadgets` applies the phase gadget optimization pass to a circuit.